-SITE MANAGER:
+SITE DIRECTOR:

-The Eskom Enterprises appointed person, appointed to act site manager by Eskom, and is responsible for managing the construction process on site.
-Also known as the Site Manager: Medupi Power Station.
+The Eskom Group Capital Division appointed person, appointed to act as Site Director by Eskom, and is responsible for managing the construction process on site.
+Also known as the Site Director: Medupi Power Station.

 1. INTRODUCTION

 Electricity cannot be stored and must be used as it is generated.
 Therefore, electricity must be generated in accordance with supply-demand requirements.
 Eskom Holdings Limited (Eskom) provides energy and related services, including the generation, transmission, distribution and supply of electricity.
 Eskom currently generates approximately 95% of the electricity used in South Africa.
 The reliable provision of electricity by Eskom is thus critical for industrial development, related employment and sustainable development in South Africa.